 Applying to the Court for the Grant of Probate/Letters of Administration:

 Some clients prefer to gather in details of the value of the assets and liabilities of the deceased at the date of death and then ask us to assist them to apply to the court for the grant of Representation on their behalf.
 Once that has been granted they will then handle the rest of the administration themselves by converting any assets into cash, paying off any liabilities themselves and dividing the estate according to the will or the rules of intestacy.
-Providing that all the relevant information is given to us, our fee to do the work necessary to apply to the court for the Grant of Representation, for an estate where Inheritance tax is not payable is £500.00 plus vat of £100.00 (total £600.00) plus court fees of £158.00.
+Providing that all the relevant information is given to us, our fee to do the work necessary to apply to the court for the Grant of Representation, for an estate where Inheritance tax is not payable is £630.00 plus vat of £126.00 (total £653.00) plus a court fee of £276.00 to apply to the court and for 2 copies of the Grant to be supplied.
+In addition we charge £10.00 plus vat of £2.00 (total £12.00 to carry out an online search to verify your identity and address per person

 The key stages of the work which this fee covers are –